Paul Bunyan Road Association

 It’s (Nearly Always) Tick Season!

-Ticks are a persistent problem in this part of the world.
-But these summer months of June, July and August are particularly bad.
+Ticks are a persistent problem in this part of the world, despite the cold winter we just experienced.
+These summer months of June, July and August are particularly bad.
 Our “medical reporter” Mary Vauthy has summarized some important information from leading resources to keep you safe this summer.

 This association works because of its members.